hassanyanks/Tiny-Trotters/README.md

             - Go to your Staging Service -> Custom Domains, and add a backup variant like ://yourdomain.com (or vice versa).
               - This forces Render to issue and validate SSL certificates for both services ahead of time
   ### Manual Failover Steps
-    - What to do during an Emergency (The 2-Step Protocol)
+    - What to do during an Emergency
        * If your production server crashes, you must change settings in both dashboards.
        * Because Cloudflare eliminates DNS propagation time, your site will still recover in under a minute [1.5]:Step 1
        * Step 1 (In Render):